BrightspaceUI/core/components/dialog/README.md

 * The element has a focusable descendant in the plain DOM or its Shadow DOM
 * The element is a naturally focusable element (e.g. button)

-Note that the element must be in the dialog's immediate shadow root and not within another component's Shadow DOM.
+Note that the element must be in the dialog's local DOM scope and not within another component's Shadow DOM.

 <!-- docs: start hidden content -->
 ## Future Improvements